Self-reliant developers can help

 Self-reliant developers can help over-stretched regulators expedite reviews

 New cell and gene therapy (CAGT) applications are inundating regulatory agencies worldwide, making it harder for companies to receive timely regulatory advice.
-Amy McKee, former FDA Oncology Center of Excellence Deputy Director and now Parexel’s Chief Medical Officer and Global Head of Oncology, offers three strategies to mitigate regulatory bottlenecks.
+Amy McKee, former FDA Oncology Center of Excellence Deputy Director and Parexel’s former Chief Medical Officer, offers three strategies to mitigate regulatory bottlenecks.

 With more than 3,000 CAGT assets in the global pipeline at the end of 2022,¹ it is unsurprising that regulators are struggling to review the deluge of applications, some involving next-generation gene editing technologies.
 At the FDA, senior staff have departed the Office of Tissue Products (OTP), stretching resources further.
 Peter Marks, Director of the Center for Biologics Evaluation and Research (CBER), recently said that OTP is hiring aggressively to increase agency interactions with sponsors during the 30-day investigational new drug (IND) review period and potentially reduce clinical holds on gene therapies.²